EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

     You **must not** use commands such as `podman run` or `apptainer run` directly as these will not mount your data directories.

 ## Step 4.
-Pull and run container inside the SHS
+Pull and run container inside your Safe Haven

-To use the containers inside the SHS, log into your SHS VM following [Safe Haven Services Access](..//safe-haven-access.md).
+To use the containers inside the Safe Haven, log into your Safe Haven VM following [Safe Haven Services Access](..//safe-haven-access.md).

 Now, follow the steps of [Step 3.
 Pull and run container inside the CES test VM](#step-3-pull-and-run-container-inside-the-ces-test-vm).